 9.2.
-Controlling How SCons Prints Build Commands: the \$COMSTR Variables

-Sometimes the commands executed to compile object files or link programs (or build other targets) can get very long, long enough to make it difficult for users to distinguish error messages or other important build output from the commands themselves.
-All of the default \$COM variables that specify the command lines used to build various types of target files have a corresponding \$COMSTR variable that can be set to an alternative string that will be displayed when the target is built.
+Controlling How SCons Prints Build Commands: the \$\COMSTR Variables commands themselves.
+All of the default \$\COM variables that specify the command lines used to build various types of target files have a corresponding \$\COMSTR variable that can be set to an alternative string that will be displayed when the target is built.